 4.4 miles round trip | ~100 ft elevation gain | Easy

 Grand Wash is one of Capitol Reef’s great easy hikes — a flat, level walk through a dramatic canyon with sheer walls that tower 800 feet on either side.
-In spring, the wash can carry a little water from snowmelt, adding sound and life to what is normally a dry corridor.
+In spring, the wash can carry a little water from snowmelt, which adds sound and life to what is normally a dry corridor.
 Watch for raptors overhead — the high walls are prime hunting and nesting grounds for falcons and ravens throughout March and April.
-It’s a perfect alternative on a slower morning, and ideal for families with young kids.
+It’s a perfect option on a slower morning, and ideal for families with young kids.

 Hiking through Grand Wash canyon in Capitol Reef National Park